ArtiPedia/blog-v3/_posts/2016-07-15-why-jekyll-over-wordpress.md

 WordPress needs a hosting which supports ``php`` and ``mySQL``.
 So, it is comparatively costly to host.
 Jekyll being static can be hosted for cheap on static file hosting providers or for free on Github!
 Read: [How to create a Jekyll blog](/create-jekyll-blog/){: target="_blank"}

+I have also made a video on how you can host any html template using Github Pages in around 5 minutes - [Free & Easy webhosting](https://www.youtube.com/watch?v=GJCzy6hYTLQ&t=1s){: target="_blank"}

+This might surprise many people because they always think that they have to pay for hosting.

 ### 6. Design restrictions

 This is actually the key reason to migrate from WordPress.
 WordPress has a lot of themes and plugins to choose from but if you want to change something, say you want the logo to be some pixels down then it becomes a hassle.